-All applicants must schedule an in-person or online interview with First Institute admissions staff, complete an Application for Enrollment, pass the Wonderlic Exam, and provide proof of high school graduation or GED.
-Applicants will review broad program goals and objectives with Admissions Advisors to assist with determining if the program objectives meet their educational and career goals.
+All applicants must schedule an in-person or online interview with First Institute admissions staff, provide a valid government issued photo id, complete an Application for Enrollment and provide proof of high school graduation or GED.
+Applicants will review broad program goals and objectives with Admissions

+Advisors to assist with determining if the program objectives meet their educational and career goals.
 Students must sign and adhere to respective program parameters listed in the catalog and reviewed during the orientation process.